Mexican Chicken Soup

 If you’re someone with the anti-cilantro tastebuds, simply replace the chopped cilantro with thinly-sliced green onion and the soup will be just as tasty!

 (Scroll down for complete printable recipe.)

-- I sauteed the onions and garlic right in the soup pot, which saved dirtying another pan!
+- I cooked the onions and garlic right in the soup pot, which saved dirtying another pan!

 - Let the soup simmer on low for about an hour.

 - Serve hot, with extra chopped cilantro and/or lime to add at the table for those who like a lot of lime.